Have You Tried Watercolour or Soft-Pastel Before?…

 Look at the comments above.
 Have you found yourself saying anything like this lately?
-Well if you have you need to come and take one of my workshops.
-My workshops are all about helping you get back to having fun with the medium and actually getting it to do what you want it to do.
+Is this you?
+Well if it is I would love you to come and take one of my workshops.
+My workshops are all about helping you get back to having fun during your painting time and more importantly actually getting the medium you are working with to do what you want it to do.

-I will help you to see why some of the things you may have been shown previously are the very things that are stopping you from progressing and I will also show the simple techniques that I use personally.
+I will help you to see why some of the things you may have been shown previously might actually be the very things that are stopping you from progressing and I will also show the simple techniques that I use personally.
 In fact every painting you see on this web-site has been produced using a combination of the very techniques that I will teach you.
 Sound Good?

-During each workshop I will demonstrate and pass on the very techniques that I have employed in my own painting for the last twenty odd years that enable me to produce watercolour landscape paintings full of atmosphere, drama & texture.
-I will also show you how to recognise when it can be beneficial to ignore the so called rules of watercolour and show you how much fun the medium can be once you learn to loosen up a bit with it.
+During each workshop I will demonstrate and pass on the very techniques that I have used day to day in my own painting for the last twenty odd years that enable me to produce landscape paintings full of atmosphere, drama & texture.
+I will also show you how to recognise when it can be beneficial to ignore the so called rules of certain mediums and show you how much fun painting can actually be once you learn to loosen up a bit with it.